prabhsharan1/Polarity-Game/Readme.md

 ## Game Flow

 1. The player starts at the bottom-left of the screen and must navigate through each level by collecting items and avoiding magnetic obstacles.
-2. Magnetic objects (magnets) will either attract or repel the player, depending on the player's current polarity.
+2. Magnetic objects (magnets) either attract or repel the player, depending on the player's current polarity.
-3. The player must switch between positive and negative polarity to interact with different magnetic objects and avoid collisions with them.
+3. Players must switch between positive and negative polarity to interact with different magnetic objects and avoid collisions.
 4. Collectibles appear throughout the level.
-The player must collect these to score points.
+Players must collect these to score points.
-5. Once the player collects all the items or reaches the goal, the level advances.
-If the player successfully completes all levels, they win the game.
+5. Once all items are collected or the goal is reached, the level advances.
+Successfully completing all levels results in victory.

 ## Game Development Details